weaviate/weaviate-io/_posts/blog/2022-11-01-Weaviate-release-1-16.md

 1. [Ref2Vec Centroid Module](#ref2vec-centroid-module) – a new module that calculates a mean vector of referenced objects
 1. [Node Status API](#node-status-api) – to quickly check on the health of your running clusters
 1. [Support for Azure-issued OIDC tokens](#azure-based-oidc) – now you can authenticate with Azure, Keycloak, or Dex OIDC tokens
-1. [Stable Patch releases](#more-frequent-patch-releases) – starting with Weaviate `1.15`, we publish new patch releases as soon as new important fixes are available, so that you get access to all updates as soon as possible
+1. [Patch releases – ready sooner](#patch-releases-ready-sooner) – starting with Weaviate `1.15`, we publish new patch releases as soon as new important fixes are available, so that you get access to all updates as soon as possible

 Read below to learn more about each of these points in more detail.